ato-pub/usi.cl.java/README.md

 * to use 3PT sts12, copy src/UsiCreateService_3PT_sts12.wsdl to src/META-INF/wsdl/UsiCreateService_CLIENT.wsdl
 * to use PROD sts13, copy src/UsiCreateService_PROD_sts13.wsdl to src/META-INF/wsdl/UsiCreateService_CLIENT.wsdl

+The RegenerateClientJava script will do this and set the application.properties file appropriately.

 Sample of expected results from run
 ================

+USI reports an error as the data already exists.
+However, the transaction did verify successfully.

 ```
 ***********************************************************